t0mf/Parking-Lot-Scheduler/README.md

     - In this case, they cannot work Jan 3rd, 6th, or 20th.

 ### Quick overview of how the program works
+1. The program calls the getInput method.
-- The program starts by getting an input from the user, month and year to create a schedule for.
+    - The method gets input from the user to determine which month and year to create a schedule for and gets input from the input file (ParkingLotTeam.csv) and creates a personVector which stores the members.
-    - The input should be in the format of `Jan 2016`, `November 2016`, `apr 2016`, etc. It accepts many different ways to say each month
+    - The input from the user should be in the format of `Jan 2016`, `November 2016`, `apr 2016`, etc. It accepts many different ways to say each month
-- Executes "month calculations" to determine the following:
+2. The program executes the monthCalculations method which gets the following:
     - The day of the week that the month starts on.
 (January 2016 starts on a Friday)
     - If the current year is a leap year or not (strictly for February schedules)
     - The days that the first Sunday and Wednesday fall on.
 (For January 2016 the first Sunday is the 3rd and the first Wednesday is the 6th)
     - The number of Sundays and Wednesdays in the month.
 (January 2016 has 5 Sundays and 4 Wednesdays)
-- Populates a vector full of service objects.
-    - There is 1 object for each service throughout the month.
+3. The program calls the createServices method.
-    - Each object contains information such as: name, date, and who is assigned to it.
+    - The method populates a vector (serviceVector) with type <service> objects to hold information about each service throughout the month such as: name, date, and who is assigned.
-- Populates a vector full of people objects.
-    - There is 1 object for each person.
-    - Each object contains information such as: name, services they can do, services assigned to, etc.
+4. The program calls the assignServices method.
-- Assigns members to services based on the constraints listed above.
+    - The method assigns persons from the personVector to services from the serviceVector
-- Outputs the schedule to csv files to be used elsewhere.
+5. The program calls the output method.
+    - The method outputs five various files, explained below.

 ### Output files explained

 The program has five output files, example files provided at /Parking-Lot-Scheduler/output-files/ :

-1. calFile.csv
+1. serviceOutFile.csv
-    - The purpose of the calFile is to import it into an excel template so that there is a nice-looking schedule that can be sent to all the team members
+    - A basic output of information about each service throughout the month.
+    - Example: "The <service name> service which is on <date>, has <person 1, 2, and 3> assigned to it."

-2. vueFile.csv
+2. personOutFile.csv
-    - The purpose of the vueFile is to import the schedule into the application VueMinder (http://www.vueminder.com/) which is a great calendar program that allows you to send reminders via email/text.
-I use this program to remind the team members of their upcoming shifts.
+    - A basic output of information to detail which two services each person is assigned to and how many days apart the services are.
+    - Example: "<person's name> is assigned for <service1 name> on <date> and <service2 name> on <date> (<number> of days apart)"

 3. assignedFile.csv
-    - The purpose of the assignedFile is so that I can quickly see how many times each person was assigned a shift and how many people total got assigned.
+    - A file which displays how many times a person has been assigned to a service and total number of people that were assigned for the month.

-4. personOutFile.csv
+4. calOutFile.csv
-    - The purpose of the personOutFile is so I can quickly see which services a certain person is assigned to and how many days apart the shifts are.

-5. serviceOutFile.csv
-    - The purpose of the serviceOutFile is so I can quickly see which people are assigned to each service.
+    - A file which can be imported into an excel template to create a nice looking schedule.

+2. vueOutFile.csv
+    - A file which can be imported into the calendar program VueMinder (http://www.vueminder.com/) which is used to automatically send text/emails to remind members of their shifts.